SUNY Downstate Health Sciences University

 Professor and Chairman

-These facts point to both an opportunity and an urgent need.
-A goal that has been attained promoted Brooklyn as a practice environment for faculty physicians and residents-in-training, stressing the borough's many attractions as a place to build a career.
-A commitment to find ways in which our department can provide desperately needed care for the many community residents with glaucoma, retinopathy of diabetes, and other disorders that are potentially blinding or that otherwise diminish their quality of life has been met with enthusiasm.
-Our faculty and residents come from all over the United States and we are fortunate to have many graduates of the program involved in many aspects of the teaching program after completing their training.
+A critical goal of the department is providing an excellent practice environment for our residents-in-training and young faculty, stressing Brooklyn's many attractions as a place to build a career.
+This is coupled with a commitment to find ways to provide desperately needed care for the many community residents with glaucoma, diabetic retinopathy and other disorders that are potentially blinding or that otherwise diminish their quality of life.
+Our faculty and residents come from all over the United States and we are fortunate to have many of our graduates involved in many aspects of the teaching program following completion of their training.

-The department has been fortunate to win support - and funding - for our plans from the SUNY Downstate leadership, and leaders at the department's affiliated clinical practice sites.
-The financial commitment they made has allowed, among other things, the recruitment of first-rate faculty, and we have managed to contain costs by spreading their expertise around.
-For example, single individuals are made responsible for each of the six subspecialty programs network-wide, and many faculty rotate among the sites.
-This approach has permitted us to keep faculty fully occupied and challenged while extending the benefits of their special abilities to patients at several institutions.
-Additionally, we have purchased advanced diagnostic technologies in all subspecialty areas allowing for the management of complex disease.
-In 2010, we have added additional faculty in Retina and Oculoplastics who will work both at Downstate in the faculty practice and at Kings County with the residents.
+The department has been fortunate to win support - and funding - for our plans from the SUNY Downstate leadership and leaders at the department's affiliated clinical practice sites particularly at HHC central and Kings County Hospital Center.
+The financial commitment they have made (and continue to make) has allowed, among other things, the recruitment of first-rate faculty.
+We have managed to contain costs by having our faculty practice at multiple locations within our network of affiliated sites.
+This approach has permitted us to keep faculty fully occupied and challenged while extending the benefits of their special abilities to patients as well as our trainees at several institutions.

-Our eye research program has vastly grown in the basic science area.
-Known for a long time for excellence in clinical research, we now are deeply committed to the study of various eye diseases at the cellular level and our PhD scientists are working feverishly to find cures for eye diseases.
-We currently have National Eye Institute grants in addition to extramural grant funding.
-We have integrated ophthalmology residents and medical students into laboratory work for those so inclined to pursue such efforts.
-Furthermore, we have been leaders in the formation of the SUNY Eye Institute which encompasses the academic medical centers in the SUNY system and allows us to cross-train and teach while at the same time share important resources.
-Many other details of our program - and their positive results - are described in various areas of the website.
+Our eye research program has also grown in the clinical and translational research area.
+Known for a long time for excellence in clinical research, we now are deeply committed to the study of various eye diseases at the cellular and molecular level and our PhD scientists are working to develop cures for blinding conditions.
+Investigators within the Department currently hold research funding from the National Eye Institute and National Science Foundation in addition to funding from the State University of New York.
+We provide opportunities for ophthalmology residents and medical students to integrate into laboratory and clinical research work for those so inclined.
+Furthermore, we have been leaders in the formation of the SUNY Eye Institute – a virtual institute which encompasses the academic medical centers in the SUNY system and allows us to cross-train and teach while at the same time share important resources.
+Many other details of our program are described in various pages of our website.